yousefelassal/quote-cron/README.md

 > The most formidable weapon against errors of every kind is reason.

 > Action is the foundational key to all success.

+> It is not so important to know everything as to appreciate what we learn.